hassheh/WeatherForecastAPI/README.md

 A call to http://localhost:port/api/WeatherForecast? will return all the saved data from Azure SQL server.

-There could be differnet filter options that could be added to fetch the more accurate data.
+There could be differnet filter options that could be added to fetch the more accurate data in the future.

 # Example of returned data: